PubInv/Gluss-Pusher/_posts/2015-08-05-gluss-pusher-intro-script.md

 <h2>Audience</h2>

-This video is primarily for the maker, inventor or engineer interested in electromechanics, alternative approaches to robotics, or even those interested in kinetic sculpture or possibly cosplay.
+This video is primarily for the maker, inventor or engineer interested in robots or mechatronics, alternative approaches to robotics, or even those interested in kinetic sculpture or possibly cosplay.

 <h2>Project</h2>